 When is the application deadline?

 Applications are accepted as early as nine months before the semester begins and as late as three weeks before classes start.
 Applicants requiring U.S. student visas should apply at least two months in advance.
-See Costs & Dates for this year’s deadlines.
+See Tuition & Fees for this year’s deadlines.